-International students who are granted admission to Lincoln Memorial University will receive a letter of acceptance; the letter and the I-20 form furnished by the University must be presented to the Consular Office of the United States to which the student applies for a student visa.
-The University will not enroll any student to attend Lincoln Memorial University not approved by the Immigration and Naturalization Service (INS); the University will not enroll students issued visas for enrollment at other colleges or universities.
+International candidates who are granted admission to Lincoln Memorial University will receive a letter of acceptance; the letter and the I-20 form furnished by the University must be presented to the Consular Office of the United States to which the candidate applies for a candidate visa.
+The University will not enroll any candidate to attend Lincoln Memorial University not approved by the Immigration and Naturalization Service (INS); the University will not enroll candidates issued visas for enrollment at other colleges or universities.